catalyst-cloud/catalystcloud-docs/source/alarm-service/autohealing-example.rst

     | fb8c58ef-433f-4583-819d-16c189305869 | loadbalancer_member_health | autohealing_alarm | alarm             | low      |
     +--------------------------------------+----------------------------+-------------------+-------------------+----------+

-For the loadbalancer member health alarm the ``trust+heat://`` action will mark the failed server as an unhealthy stack resource and then initiate a stack update.
+For the loadbalancer member health alarm the ``trust+heat://`` alarm action will mark the failed server as an unhealthy stack resource and then initiate a stack update.

 .. code-block:: bash